 - Antipsychotic effects of CBD – those who are prone to psychosis may find some relief from CBD, which also buffers the psychoactive effects of THC.

 There are many people who go undiagnosed when it comes to certain health problems.
-In some instances, the person may know or suspect they have a particular condition, but prefer not to treat it with prescription medications, knowing that they can manage their condition themselves to a certain extent.
+In some instances, the person may know or suspect they have a particular condition, but prefer not to treat it with prescription medications.
 In other instances, a person may not be able to clearly identify a specific health problem but see notable improvements when it comes to their quality of life after using cannabis.
+For some, it might just be as simple as that they feel better when they use cannabis compared to times when they didn’t.

-It is not unusual for someone who has used cannabis for some time to realise that their use has always been medical, it’s just that they were undiagnosed when they were younger.
+It is not unusual for someone who has used cannabis for some time to realize that their use has always been medical, it’s just that they were undiagnosed when they were younger.
+They might have been treating a condition they’ve had for years without an official diagnosis from a traditional medical doctor.
+That’s why establishing a relationship with your licensed cannabis doctor, like the ones Leafwell works with and connects patients to, is so important.

-This very much depends on the individual.
-What works for one person may not work for another, even if they both suffer from the same condition.
+Just like with every other medication, a patient’s relationship with medical cannabis is very, very personal and individual.
+What works for one person may not work for another, even if they both suffer from the exact same condition.
 This is because everyone’s endocannabinoid system is different, and could even be as unique as one’s own fingerprint or DNA!
 However, there can still be some broad-range similarities between two people of a similar physiological type, where more fine-tuning regarding dosage is required as opposed to an entirely different product or cannabinoid-terpene ratio.

 As for whether there is any best product for health and wellness, a good place to start could be a 1:1 THC:CBD tincture or flower that has a broad cannabinoid-terpene profile.
 If you are concerned about psychoactive effects, then start with a higher CBD ratio, so something like a CBD:THC ratio of 20:1, then working down until you find the ideal ratio for you and your needs.

 CBD-rich ratios will lower the likelihood of a panic or anxiety attack from overconsumption of THC and generally prove most tolerable.
-Microdosing 2 to 3 times a day may be ideal, although some may prefer a more CBD-rich strain in the morning to remain functional.
+Microdosing two to three times a day may be ideal, although some may prefer a more CBD-rich strain in the morning to remain functional.
 Microdosing small amounts of THC at night can help sleep.

 Those who don’t like the effects of THC may opt for CBD instead, but it is important to remember that you needn’t use psychoactive amounts of THC in order to take advantage of its therapeutic benefits such as increasing appetite and helping you get to sleep.
 THC could also help increase CBD’s anti-inflammatory effects, thereby increasing CBD’s potency overall.

-Although there are some studies showing that cannabis smoke is not as carcinogenic as tobacco smoke, it is still an area of concern, as inhaling smoke from the burning matter of any kind can be harmful to the lungs, mouth and throat.
-Other concerns include the quality of the cannabis and ensuring it is free of pesticides, pathogens and pollutants.
+Although there are some studies showing that cannabis smoke is not as carcinogenic as tobacco smoke, it is still an area of concern.
+As a general rule, inhaling smoke from the burning of any matter of any kind can be harmful to the lungs, mouth and throat.
+Other concerns include the quality of the cannabis itself and ensuring it is free of pesticides, pathogens and pollutants.

 Because of this, we’d recommend using tinctures and microdosing until you feel comfortable your therapeutic zone is reached.
 Using a high-quality vaporizer such as a Volcano is a reasonable alternative for those who require immediate effects.
 Inhalers are another alternative.